IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 InitialStorage        Initial energy stored at the first instant of the time scope                                                         GWh
 MaximumStorage        Maximum energy that can be stored by the ESS unit                                                                    GWh
 MinimumStorage        Minimum energy that can be stored by the ESS unit                                                                    GWh
-Efficiency            Round-trip efficiency in the charge/discharge cycle                                                                  p.u.
+Efficiency            of the pump/turbine cycle of a pumped-storage hydro power plant or charge/discharge of a battery                     p.u.
 Availability          Unit availability for system adequacy reserve margin                                                                 p.u.
 Inertia               Unit inertia constant                                                                                                s
 EFOR                  Equivalent Forced Outage Rate                                                                                        p.u.